 Belmont Street also has a spectacular piece although it is best seen from the bridge on Union Street which overlooks the Union Terrace Gardens.
 From Portuguese artist ‘Add Fuel‘.
 Inspired by the tiles and ceramics of Aberdeen, the piece itself looks like a tile mosaic whose colour palette perfectly blends into to the surrounding architecture.
 Go onto the street itself and there are a number of other little gems hidden around that have been placed there by artists, you just have to keep your eyes peeled.

 Nearby Rosemount Viaduct received an addition in 2019 from Norway’s Anders Gjennstad.
 His work is all about movement and his dancing stencils seemingly hop up and down the giant wall.

 Finally Langstane Place, a road which runs parallel to Union Street for a little bit is a good place to wander up and see what can be seen.
 Milu Correch has one of her murals there but you’ll also likely see paste ups and little pieces of art from a number of different artists

-Nuart Aberdeen was visited between 12-15 April 2018 and all pictures in this post were taken then.
+Nuart Aberdeen was visited between 12-15 April 2018 and between 18-22 April 2019.
+All pictures in this post were taken during those visits.